Thong Dee Fun Khao: Plot

-Action movie based on history “Thong Dee Fun Khao” (Also Known As Legend of the Broken Sword Hero) Tells the story of an indomitable determination, courage, loyalty, the importance of life.
+Action movie based on history “Thong Dee Fun Khao” Tells the story of an indomitable determination, courage, loyalty, the importance of life.
 “Thong Dee Fun Khao” heart tough fighter with boxing ability and fate led him to be a loyal soldier of King Taksin the Great.
 And martyrs fight to defend the country to become a hero of the Thai people known “Phraya Phichai Dap Hak”.